Organization of Iranian Kurdistan Struggle: Establishment

 Khabat Organization was established on August 27, 1980 by Sheikh Jalal with the help of several other religious teachers who supported the Kurdish-Islamic nationalism.
 This led to a new trend in the Iranian part of Kurdistan because there was no such organization with such ideology.
 Before the Khabat, all the other Kurdish parties were strongly leftist, which religious Kurds did not support.
 In 1980, the Khabat held its first congress in Baneh, called the founding congress.
 Sheikh Jalal Husseini was elected as the first person and secretary.
 In response to the establishment of the Khabat Organization, many people from Baneh and Sardasht became members of the organization.
 The Democratic Party and Komala Ka, the two main parties in East Kurdistan, considered the establishment of this organization unusual and believed that it was established to oppose them and obstruct their work.
 Although the Khabat Organization had stated that they were not formed to oppose these parties, but their main goal was to fight the regime forces and achieve Kurdish rights.
 They later fled to Iraqi Kurdistan due to the massive crackdown on Kurdish organizations by Iran.
 The Khabat does cross-border attacks from time to time on Iranian border guards.

 Ideology

-The establishment of the Khabat Organization was a new event at that time and made it different from other organizations.
-Because before and during the Iranian Revolution, those who participated in the political and armed struggle in Iranian Kurdistan were mostly those who were nationalist, leftist and socialist in their political and ideological thinking, meaning that they were influenced by communist thought and leftist beliefs.
-In contrast, the Islamic Republic of Iran had twelve Shiite Imams, which was unacceptable to the Sunni Kurdish Muslims.
-Therefore, the existence of an Islamic and nationalist organization was considered necessary.
-They believed that this was the way to achieve their rights and that secularism wouldn't achieve anything.
+The group was Islamist and nationalist.
+In the third congress in 2003, after 24 years of establishment, their name was changed from the Organization of the National and Islamic Struggle of Iranian Kurdistan to the Organization of Iranian Kurdistan Struggle.
+The group announced that it adopted secularism and reformed many of its policies.